Syllabus (FAS CS51) #

 For problem sets that are submitted in pairs, both partners will be charged the corresponding late days (and must therefore have sufficient late days remaining).

-There is no need to contact course staff about late days; they are automatically tracked by Gradescope.
+There is no need to contact course staff about late days; they are automatically tracked and applied as per above.

 Submitting labs #